Arowoogun/GAN-Synthetic-Data/README.md

 Su_kpa
 ```

+---

-## Model Evaluation
+## Synthetic Data Evaluation

-The statistical similarity between the original and synthetic datasets was evaluated using the two-sample **Kolmogorov–Smirnov (KS) test**.
+The similarity between the original and synthetic datasets is evaluated using statistical and visual approaches.

-The analysis compares the marginal distributions of:
+### Kolmogorov-Smirnov Test
+The notebook implements a two-sample **Kolmogorov-Smirnov (KS) test** to compare the distributions of the original and synthetic variables.
+The comparison is performed independently for:

 * Depth
-* Res
-* Su_kpa
+* Resistivity

-Additional visual evaluation is performed using:

-* Histograms
+* Undrained shear strength

+The KS statistic provides a measure of the difference between the empirical distributions of the original and synthetic observations.

+---

+## Visualization
+The synthetic dataset is also evaluated visually using pairwise plots.
+The visualizations include:

 * Scatter plots
 * Kernel Density Estimation (KDE)
+* Histograms
-* Pairwise variable relationships
+* Pairwise relationships among Depth, Resistivity, and Su

-These analyses help evaluate whether the generated data reproduce important statistical patterns in the original dataset.
+These plots help assess whether important relationships among the variables are represented in the synthetic dataset.

+---

-## Technologies
+## Libraries

+The project uses:

-* Python
+* **Python**
-* PyTorch
+* **PyTorch**
-* NumPy
+* **Pandas**
-* Pandas
+* **NumPy**
-* Scikit-learn
+* **Scikit-learn**
-* SciPy
+* **SciPy**
-* Matplotlib
+* **Matplotlib**
-* Seaborn
+* **Seaborn**

+---

 ## Repository Structure